-Aleksander is starring as Antinous in Mark Barford and Anna Jastrzembski’s new play Hadrian and Antinous, which debuts at the Morris A. Shapiro Hall on West 115th Street in New York City on the 4th of May and runs until the 6th.
+Aleksander starred as Antinous in Mark Barford and Anna Jastrzembski’s play Hadrian and Antinous, which debuted at the Morris A. Shapiro Hall on West 115th Street in New York City on the 4th of May and ran until the 6th.

 This excellent new work details the grand love affair between the Roman Emperor Hadrian and Antinous, his Greek lover.
 While we do not know much about Antinous before his fateful meeting with Hadrian around 123 AD, we know that Hadrian instantly became infatuated with the young Bithynian, never leaving the Emperor’s side throughout his tour of Rome’s vast territories as part of Hadrian’s personal retinue.